Frieda River Copper-Gold Project, Papua New Guinea (PanAust 80 per cent)

 Myanmar Exploration Licences, Myanmar (PanAust 80 per cent)

-PanAust holds an 80 per cent interest in Wuntho Resources Company Limited (WRCL), a joint venture with Myanmar Energy Resources Group International Company Limited (MERG), a Myanmar-based company, which holds the remaining 20 per cent of WRCL.
+In Myanmar, PanAust holds an 80 per cent interest in Wuntho Resources Company Limited (WRCL) and has established a joint venture with Myanmar Energy Resources Group International Company Limited (MERG), a Myanmar-based company, which holds the remaining 20 per cent of WRCL.

 For more information about the Myanmar Licences, see the quarterly reports and other statements on the Company Announcements page.